SuhrudhSarathy/xiron/docs/installation.md

 # Installation
 There are two modes of Installation.
+Since the porject is not fully stable yet, it is advised to install from source.
 ### 1. Binaries
 You can directly download the simulator from the binaries and execute them.
 The binaries are available [here](https://github.com/SuhrudhSarathy/xiron/releases/tag/v0.2.0).
 Make sure to provide executable permissions for the same.